Nick Carter: Solo career

-Carter went on tour in early 2003, where he performed at smaller venues like clubs.
-Much smaller venues than what he had been used to with Backstreet Boys.
-That same year Carter started working on his second solo album, but that was put on hold when the Backstreet Boys returned to the studio to record a new album in 2004.
+Carter went on tour in early 2003, where he performed at smaller venues, such as clubs, which were much smaller than the ones he had been used to with the Backstreet Boys.
+That same year, Carter started working on his second solo album, which was put on hold when the Backstreet Boys returned to the studio to record a new album in 2004.
 One of the tracks from the earlier recording sessions was used as the theme song to the television series House of Carters in 2006.
 "Let It Go" was written by Carter, Matthew Gerrard, and Bridget Louise Benenate.
-It would be 8 years before Carter finally focused on another solo album.
-Carter started to work on the album in 2008, but most of the recording of his second solo album, "I'm Taking Off," took place during any downtime he had in between Backstreet Boys touring in 2010.
-"I'm Taking Off" was first released on February 2, 2011, in Japan and later released in the U.S. on May 24, 2011, on iTunes only.
+It would be eight years before Carter finally focused on another solo album.
+Carter began working on the album in 2008, but most of the recording for his second solo album, "I'm Taking Off," took place during downtime between Backstreet Boys touring in 2010.
+"I'm Taking Off" was first released in Japan on February 2, 2011, and later released in the U.S. on May 24, 2011, exclusively on iTunes.
 The album was later released in other countries on different dates.
 It was Carter's first solo album without the help of a major label.
-He co-wrote every song released except a bonus track in Japan.
+He co-wrote every song released except for a bonus track in Japan.
 In Germany, the album was released by Glor, Canada 305 Records, and in Japan, AMEX.

 Carter recorded a duet with pop singer Jennifer Paige called "Beautiful Lie" in 2009.
 In 2010, Carter started recording new songs for his second solo album, working with Rami Yacoub, Carl Falk, Toby Gad, Josh Hoge, and Claude Kelly, among many others.
 Carter's new album titled I'm Taking Off was released on February 2, 2011, in Japan, in Germany on June 3, 2011, and in the USA via iTunes on May 24.
 As of June 2011, Carter's second solo album reached No. 8 in Japan, selling over 20,000 copies.

 In January 2014, Carter recorded a duet album with Jordan Knight from fellow boy band New Kids on the Block.
-They both worked on a duet album and called their collaboration Nick & Knight, which debuted at #24 on the US Billboard 200 and #14 in Canada.
-The tour to support the album ran from September–November 2014.
-They announced their album and tour on April 30 on Good Morning America.
+They both worked on a duet album, titled Nick & Knight, which debuted at #24 on the US Billboard 200 and #14 in Canada.
+The tour to support the album ran from September to November 2014.
+They announced their album and tour on April 30 on "Good Morning America."
 The self-titled album was released on September 2, 2014.
 Fans were able to get a taste of the album when they pre-ordered it by receiving a download of the song "Just the Two of Us."
 The first single, "One More Time," was released on July 15, 2014.
 The album features a few tracks written by Carter and Jordan.